Tremors (TV series)

-Tremors is a 2003 American television show based on the Tremors franchise.
+Tremors is a 2003 American monster horror television series created by S. S. Wilson, Brent Maddock, and Ron Underwood and based on the Tremors franchise.
+It serves as a sequel to Tremors 3: Back to Perfection.
 Originally airing with its episodes out of order on the Sci-Fi Channel, it was later aired in its proper sequence on the G4 Network.

 Plot

 The story for the TV series picks up from where Tremors 3: Back to Perfection left off.
 It follows the residents of Perfection Valley attempting to co-exist with an albino Graboid (El Blanco) while dealing with problems caused by failed government experiments, mad scientists, or ruthless real-estate developers.
-When initially-aired by Syfy, the episodes were shown out of order, with Episode 1 ("Feeding Frenzy") and Episode 6 ("Ghost Dance") shown on the premiere night.
+When initially aired by Syfy, the episodes were shown out of order, with Episode 1 ("Feeding Frenzy") and Episode 6 ("Ghost Dance") shown on the premiere night.
 The second episode produced, "Shriek and Destroy", was the final episode shown.
 This out-of-order airing required the re-editing of various episodes.
 Changes included a new opening sequence for Episode 5 ("Project 4-12"), which aired as the eighth episode.
 This episode also introduced the character Cletus Poffenburger (played by Christopher Lloyd).
 The re-edited episode explained Cletus' appearance in a flashback sequence, occurring prior to Episode 6, "Ghost Dance", which had actually aired as the second in the series.

 Cast

-Episode List
+Episodes

 Episodes are listed in the order they were originally broadcast.
 However, the Sci-Fi Channel did not like the episode "Shriek and Destroy" and aired "Ghost Dance" in its place.
 Various other episodes are also aired out of order.

 The original intended order of the episodes is the following; this is also the order of the episodes on the DVD set: